pace-neutrons/Horace/documentation/add/11a-sqw-compression-implement.md

 It is assumed that any existing sqw files will self-identify as faccess_sqw_v4 and be read by Horace through those accessors (via the should_load method).
 New files created will be written as v5 and subsequently read by them as they identify as v5.
 To make v5 the default accessor for new files, `horace_core\sqw\file_io\sqw_formats_factory` should be modified to add v5 to the list of supported accessors.
 This should then be used for files of type 1 (sqw and sqw2).
 Other file types are unaffected by the changes here, which are only due to pixel file storage - they are DnD types where there is only image data.

+The new v5 accessor is identical to the existing v4 accessor apart from the envisaged changes to getting and putting pixel data.
+Consequently the two classes should be merged into a superclass with the pixel data changes implemented in a subclass.

+It is unclear to what extent more converters between the classes are required.
+There is no versioning of the sqw object, so once an earlier-format file is read, the result is a current sqw object and any ommissions from its structure should already have been remedied in its reading.
+Hence no format converter is proposed.

-## Refactoring
+## Refactoring and optimization

 For the get_pix_ and put_pix methods, these are within the faccess class and will automatically updated to use v5 when called.
 The PixelDataFileBacked version however uses memmapfile within the init_from_file_accessor_ method of the PixelData object, which transfers ownership of this specialisation outside the faccess class.
+It is proposed that the existing memmapfile usage be repackaged inside the get_pix_ method if it is not replaced.
 While the present plan does not require using memmapfile, it will be good to have an option for using it within get_pix_.
 This can be experimented with once the basic implementation with direct primary read is in place.
-At that point Alex' suggestion of a PixelData processing factory can be considered.

-## Optimization

 Alex points out that the pixel decompression process may be slow, negating the advantages of compression, and that it should be done in a separate thread.
+In fact he proposes that two local threads be used, allowing the read and decompression operations to be done simultneously.
+The order of operations is then

+    - Thr.1: read page 1         Thr.2: Idle
+    - Thr.1: read page 2         Thr.2: Decompress page 1
+    - Thr.1: read page 3         Thr.2: Decompress page 2
+    - ....
+    - Thr.1: read page N         Thr.2: Decompress page N-1
+    - Thr.1: Idle                Thr.2: Decompress page N

+The use of two threads leaves open the option to do non-i/o processing e.g. the cut algorithm also in parallel with the read/decompress process.
+This would be part of a larger optimisation project which is beyond the scope of this document.

+Alex proposes that the threading only be done in mex-C++ with the parent Matlab code strictly sequential.
+Consequently any threading in Matlab is not specified.
+In C++ there are now native threads.